Variance-Aware Sparse Linear Bandits: Problem Setup

-The agent also receives a (deterministic) reward of magnitude $\langle x_t, \theta^\ast\rangle$.
-The agent is allowed to make the decision $x_t$ based on all historical actions $x_1, \cdots, x_{t-1}$, all historical feedback $r_1,\cdots,r_{t-1}$, and any amount of private randomness.
-The goal of the agent is to minimize the regret, defined as follows. \begin{definition}[Regret] The following random variable is the \textbf{regret} of an linear bandit algorithm.
+The agent is allowed to make the decision $x_t$ based on all historical actions $x_1, \ldots, x_{t-1}$, all historical feedback $r_1,\ldots,r_{t-1}$, and any amount of private randomness.
+The agent's goal is to minimize the regret, defined as follows. \begin{definition}[Regret] The following random variable is the \textbf{regret} of a linear bandit algorithm: